oahlen/homage/README.md

 # Homage

-Simple and effective dotfiles manager for your home.
+Simple and effective *dotfiles* manager for your home.

-Manages dotfiles through a simple manifest file format that declares which files should be symlinked and where.
-Homage tracks installed symlinks in a cache so it can automatically clean up stale entries when a manifest changes.
+Homage manages your dotfiles through a simple manifest file format that declares which files should be symlinked and where.
+Homage tracks previously installed symlinks and automatically cleans up stale entries when a manifest changes.

 ## Manifest format

-A manifest file specifies dotfiles to install and can include other manifests:
+A manifest file specifies dotfiles to install and can include other manifests.
+This is useful for declaring a set of common dotfiles to be shared across multiple machines.

+### Example

 ```toml
 includes = [